GloriaXM/numbers-game/README.md

 populate the database with players from multiple different leagues.

 ## MVP Milestones

-[x] Users can login and logout
+- [x] Users can login and logout
-[x] Users can create new user profiles
+- [x] Users can create new user profiles
-[x] App interacts with a database (PostgreSQL)
+- [x] App interacts with a database (PostgreSQL)
-[x] App interacts with an API (nbaStats: https://github.com/nprasad2077/nbaStats?tab=readme-ov-file) [x] App has multiple views (login, playersView, myTeamView) [x] App has interesting cursor interaction (for all clickable components, tooltip changes from arrow to pointer and hover effects)
+- [x] App interacts with an API (nbaStats: https://github.com/nprasad2077/nbaStats?tab=readme-ov-file)
+- [x] App has multiple views (login, playersView, myTeamView)
+- [x] App has interesting cursor interaction (for all clickable components, tooltip changes from arrow to pointer and hover effects)
-[x] One component with complex visual styling (player cards that flip) [x] Loading state for visual polish
+- [x] One component with complex visual styling (player cards that flip)
+- [x] Loading state for visual polish
-[x] TC1:
+- [x] **TC1:**
-  [x] Users can add opponents to an opponent team
+  - [x] Users can add opponents to an opponent team
-  [x] Users can get recommendations on actions for the team to take in order to beat the opponent team [x] Users get an automatically sorted roster of the best players to beat the opponent [x] Users can manually switch between team playing styles to see what players are best for each style [x] TC2:
+  - [x] Users can get recommendations on actions for the team to take in order to beat the opponent team
+  - [x] Users get an automatically sorted roster of the best players to beat the opponent
+  - [x] Users can manually switch between team playing styles to see what players are best for each style

+- [x] **TC2:**
-  [x] User can view any stat for any player in a dynamically rendered line graph [x] User can see a visual of how their team and the opponenet team stack up in a normalized stacked bar graph
+  - [x] User can view any stat for any player in a dynamically rendered line graph
+  - [x] User can see a visual of how their team and the opponenet team stack up in a normalized stacked bar graph

 ## Stretch
-[x] For players with shot chart data available, the user can see a shot chart of the most taken shots [x] Deployed the project on Render: https://numbers-game-f22.onrender.com [x] Error boundary and exception handling ui feedback
+- [x] For players with shot chart data available, the user can see a shot chart of the most taken shots
+- [x] Deployed the project on Render: https://numbers-game-f22.onrender.com
+- [x] Error boundary, exception handling backend to prevent server crash, exception handling frontend ui feedback

 ## Resources
 Project Plan Template